kwgoodman/la/doc/source/reference.rst

 Alignment
 ---------

 There are several alignment methods.
+See also the :func:`align <la.align>` function.

 ------------